yangsu/yangsu.github.com/source/_posts/2012-10-10-the-design-of-everyday-things.markdown

 Per one of my friend's suggestion, I decided to pursue an Independent Research Study in Human-Computer Interaction with a focus on Interface Design and Data Visualization under Professor Duvall.

-To build the foundations in Design, Professor Duvall suggested that I read three books, [The Design of Everyday Things](), [Universal Principles of Design](), and [Interaction Design](), as an introduction to Design and a way to become familiar with the basic vocabulary of Design.
-[The Design of Everyday Things]() was the seminal work in Design from the early 1980s and is a particularly enjoyable read.
+To build the foundations in Design, Professor Duvall suggested that I read three books, [The Design of Everyday Things](), [Universal Principles of Design](), and [Interaction Design](), as an introduction to the vocabulary and language of Design.
+[The Design of Everyday Things](), the seminal work in Design by cognitive scientist and usability engineer Donald Norman from the 1980s, is a particularly enjoyable read.
 It formalizes design principles from careful observations of mundane everyday objects.
 Below are the 7 main principles discussed in the book to transform a difficult task into a simple one.

 #### 1. Use Both Knowledge in the World and Knowledge in the Head

 For first time or infrequent users, knowledge required for a task should be available either **explicitly in the world** or **derived from constraints in the environment**.
 There should be a natural, easily interpreted relationship between the knowledge and the information it's intended to convey.

-For frequent users, Design should not impede action and allow users to be more efficient, especially for people who have internalized the knowledge.
+For frequent users, Design should not impede action and allow users to be more efficient at a particular task, especially for people who have internalized the knowledge.
 It should be easy to go back and forth between using knowledge in the world and knowledge in the head and the two should coexist without interference.

-Manuals and instructions should be written first, the design should the follow.
-The users can simultaneously test the manual and mock-ups of the system

 #### 2. Simplify the Structure of Tasks
-Eliminate or restructure complexities, minimizing the planning and problem solving they require.
-Pay attention to the psychology of a user and the limits on memory and attention
+Eliminate or restructure complexities, minimizing the planning and problem solving a task requires.
+Pay attention to the psychology of a user and the limits on memory and attention.

+* Use reminders by providing knowledge in the world and reduce the mental load of the trivial parts of a task
     * Keep the tasks much the same, but provide mental aids Use mental aids for facts essential to everyday functioning, but cannot trust memory structures to provide
     * Use tech to make the invisible visible, improving feedback and ability to keep control Use graphical displays to inform the user of the system state and make important information visible and accessible and the irrelevant info hidden

-These first 2 act as reminders by providing knowledge in the world and reduce the mental load of the trivial parts of a task

 * Automate, but keep tasks much the same
-Parts of an automated task will disappear, there's always a trade off.
-Ideally, a user should be able to choose automation or full control
+    * Parts of an automated task will disappear, there's always a trade off.
+    * Ideally, a user should be able to choose automation or full control
-* Change the nature of the task
-Technology can help transform deep and wide structures into shallow, narrow ones
-Ex:
-Shoelances vs Vecro
     * Don't take away control
           * over automation can eliminate a person's ability to function without it, and a major problem if the automation fails
-  * Can be inflexiblea as the system may not do exactly what's required because altering the automation is too difficult
+          * Can be inflexible as the system may not do exactly what's required because altering the automation is too difficult
           * Maintain layers of control and produce automation at each layer so we can switch and be flexible
+* Change the nature of the task
+Technology can help transform deep and wide structures into shallow, narrow ones Shoelances vs Vecro

 #### 3. Make Things Visible: Bridge the Gulfs of  Execution and Evaluations
 Easy to see what's visible: what can be done and what their effects are.